MissingRoberto/boom/README.md

 # boom

 Boom is a tool for manipulating bosh manifests.
-This tool aims to help not only with the quick modification of manifest, but also to with the maintenance of Bosh configuration.
+This tool targets not only to help with the quick manifest modification, but also to with the maintenance of Bosh configuration.

 ## Installation